ethberlin-hackathon/ETHBerlin-Bounties/README.md

 ![ETHBerlin logo](https://github.com/ethberlin-hackathon/media-assets/raw/master/ETHBerlin%20logo%20-%20horizontal%20transparent%20-%20small.png)

-Check out some of the great prizes we've put together with the help of some of the top projects in the ecosystem!
+Hackers, check out some of the great prizes we've put together with the help of some of the top projects in the ecosystem!

+*Sponsors, please double check the information below to

 ## Prize List